Martin Pring: 1603 North America voyage

 In 1603, under patronage of the mayor, aldermen and merchants of Bristol, including Richard Hakluyt, Pring at the age of 23 was appointed as captain to command a ship and bark to explore the northern parts of the territory known as Virginia in North America and assess its commercial potential, financing it against a return cargo of sassafras.
 His flagship, the Speedwell, was of 60 tons and 30 men.
 (A different Speedwell was one of those used by members of the Plymouth Colony 17 years later for their 1620 trip to America.)
 It was escorted by a barque, the Explorer (also known as Discoverer), of 26 tons and 13 men.
 The expedition was licensed by Sir Walter Raleigh and departed 10 April 1603.

 The two ships first made landfall about two months later at the entrance of Penobscot Bay in what is now the state of Maine.
 Heading west, they visited the mouths of the Saco, Kennebunk and York rivers, all of which Pring found "to pierce not far into the land."
-In June, they arrived at the Piscataqua River, a tidal estuary, which he described as the westernmost and best river.
+In June, they arrived at the Piscataqua River, a tidal estuary, which is described as the westernmost and best river.
 Pring explored 10–12 miles into the interior by means of the Piscataqua, the center of which now forms part of the border between Maine and New Hampshire.
 He and his crew are the first Europeans known to have done so.